elastic/examples/Machine Learning/ProblemChild/problemchild-end-to-end.md

 }
 ```

-* Script processors to extract features from the common fields: The scripts for these are in-line within the ingest pipeline configuration, except `normalize_ppath.txt`.
+* Script processors to extract features from the common fields: The scripts for these are in-line within the ingest pipeline configuration, except `normalize_ppath.json`.

 Eg: The following script processor sets the feature `feature_ends_with_exe` to `true` if the process name associated with the event ends with ".exe" and `false` otherwise.